mddazure/azure-vwan-microhack/README.md

 In the portal, Select your **microhack-vwan**.
 Under Connectivity, select Hubs, then +New Hub at the top of the page and complete the Basics dialog as follows:
 - Region: East US
 - Name: microhack-useast-hub
-- Hub private address space: 192.16.1.0/24
+- Hub private address space: 192.168.1.0/24

 As this Hub will not contain any gateways, skip the other tabs, click Review + create and then Create.

 Alternatively, in Cloud Shell, issue this command:

-`az network vhub create --address-prefix 192.168.1.0/24 --name microhack-useast-hub --resource-group vwan-microhack-hub-rg --location useast --sku Standard`
+`az network vhub create --address-prefix 192.168.1.0/24 --name microhack-useast-hub --vwan microhack-vwan --resource-group vwan-microhack-hub-rg --location eastus --sku Standard`

 ## Task 2: Connect VNETs
 Connect spoke-3-vnet and spoke-4-vnet to the new Hub.
 We connected VNETs through the portal in Scenario 1, so to save time we'll do this through a prepared shell script.